 Quality Over Quantity

-Aware of these problems, Jason and Woodrow Mercer had to fight to succeed in a competitive industry with a diminished pool of skilled drivers.
+Aware of the problem associated with recruiting new drivers, Woodrow Mercer had to fight to succeed in a competitive industry with a diminished pool of skilled drivers.

 Accordingly, they developed a strategy of developing expertise to improve the driver recruitment process and emphasize high quality candidates.